Up to $1,115/week total including funding from intern’s school

-CAA is seeking a summer intern to work on policy advocacy and development.
+CAA is seeking a summer intern to work on policy research and advocacy.
 This is an opportunity to work with a small, close-knit team in a mission-driven, start-up environment.
 This is not a traditionally structured summer internship program with brown bag lunches and guest speakers.

 The intern’s responsibilities may include and are not limited to:

 - Conducting policy and legal research

 - Drafting memoranda, internal documents, and public-facing materials

 - Identifying, tracking, and analyzing legislation and other policy initiatives at the federal, state, and local levels